sedostheatre/sedos.co.uk/input/events/simprov.md

 Come join the fun and participate.
 We are a collaborative group, so feel free to bring some games for the group to try or just enjoy what other people bring.

-In the meantime, we are hosting FREE online sessions on Tuesdays 7:30-9 pm, Zoom meeting ID 867-2997-1832.

 For more info, head to the [Simprov Facebook page.](https://www.facebook.com/groups/176792046058352/)

 ## **The Banana Hut Gang**